Where and why you should never use a tripod for your food photography

 The dishes are starting to come out of the kitchen and you’re getting the first few shots under your belt.
 They’re looking pretty good.
 The light’s nice, the angle is working for these first dishes.
 Then the chef comes over.”How’s it going?
 Everything going ok?
 Can I see what shots you’re getting?”

 He takes a look and smiles big.
-“Yeah I like these.
+“Yeah, I like these.
 Can we get a few different angles?”
-“Absolutely” you say.
+“Absolutely,” you say.
 You take a look at your settings.
-You’re at 1/30 shutter speed, because although the light is nice, it’s pretty overcast and dull today.
+You’re at 1/30 shutter speed because although the light is nice, it’s pretty overcast and dull today.
 You want to keep your ISO low to keep the files clear of noise and hold onto all the colours.
-You start setting up your tripod to do some top down shots.
+You start setting up your tripod to do some top-down shots.
 As you’re doing this the next dish arrives.
 Now you begin to feel the pressure.

-I believe you should have as little effect on a business as possible while you’re shooting.
+I believe you should have as little effect on business as possible while you’re shooting.
 In the case of restaurants, they can push out food pretty darn quickly, even fine dining restaurants.
 In the most part, being locked onto a tripod can really restrict the shots you take and are able to capture in a timely fashion.
 You want to make the most of this stunning food and all the effort and opportunity you’ve been given.
 Get as many different shots as you can.
 It’ll give you and your client so many more choices.

-Also keep in mind.
+Also, keep in mind.
 When you’re working in a high energy environment you should match that energy and pace as much as you can.
 It’ll help you feel the real vibe of the business and this will make the creative process much more compatible.

 Never use a tripod: Three

 There’s a break in the flow of beautiful food coming from the kitchen.
 The restaurant is getting busy and there’s a buzz and tingling in the air as more people sit down to lunch.
-The chef lets you know we’re going to hold off on the photos while the kitchen gets on with the lunch push.
+The chef lets you know we’re going to hold off on the photos while the kitchen gets on with the lunch rush.

 Seems like an awesome opportunity to get some action shots of the chefs at the pass.
 You notice how much darker it is back here, away from the windows.
 Once again you’re not keen on pushing up the ISO too much, you’ve got your f4 lens wide open and the shutter speeds are needing to drop.
 You could get some cool motion blur of the chefs, but all over motion blur really isn’t that cool.

 Hand holding your camera at low shutter speeds is always going to be a challenge.
 You won’t get amazing or even good at it if your camera stays on the tripod plate.
-If you’d never use a tripod there would have been tons of practicing keeping the camera still.
-I’ll pop a post together about things to think about to keep you camera still when a tripod isn’t an option.
+If you’d never use a tripod there would have been tons of practising keeping the camera still.
+I’ll pop a post together about things to think about to keep your camera still when a tripod isn’t an option.